 PSAid is a nationwide, annual contest that calls for Public Service Announcement (“PSA”) entries that demonstrate why monetary donations are the most effective way to support international disaster relief.

-USAID CIDI works to inform the public that cash donations are less expensive for donors and more beneficial to recipients than in-kind donations.
-Unsolicited donations – though well-intentioned – are often culturally, nutritionally or environmentally inappropriate for survivors.
-They also clog supply chains, divert relief worker’s time, take space required to stage and distribute life-saving relief supplies, and incur disposal fees at the affected country’s expense.
-Monetary donations, by stark contrast, can be used immediately by relief organizations to purchase exactly what is needed, when it is needed.
-Monetary donations provide familiar, culturally appropriate supplies to people affected by disasters.
+The USAID Center for International Disaster Information works to inform the public on the most effective ways to donate after disaster strikes.
+Unsolicited items can clog supply chains and disrupt disaster operations by taking up valuable space needed by aid groups to receive and distribute critical relief supplies.
+Cash donations, by stark contrast, can be used immediately by relief organizations to purchase exactly what is needed, when it is needed.
+Monetary donations enable aid groups to purchase culturally and nutritionally appropriate provisions close to the disaster site.
 And since they’re bought locally, they also help support the local economy.

-Through PSAid, contestants can help educate prospective donors about why monetary donations have substantially greater positive impacts on international disaster aid than material donations.
+Through PSAid, contestants help educate prospective donors about why cash donations have substantially greater positive impacts on international disaster relief than material donations.

 When Americans give responsibly, they provide support that is most beneficial to disaster relief and recovery efforts overseas.
-It is simple: save lives, save money – send cash.
-If you’re interested in educating the public about this message by entering the contest, read our rules and guidelines.
+The message is simple: save lives, save money – send cash.
+If you’re interested in entering the contest, read our rules and guidelines.

 To learn more about international disaster relief, visit http://www.cidi.org.

-With sponsorship by the USAID Center for International Disaster Information (USAID CIDI) and support by the U.S. Agency for International Development (USAID), winning PSAid entries are great resume and portfolio builders.
-Creative minds, advertising gurus and journalistic experts have supported this contest for years as judges and advisors, lending their skills and experience to this important cause.
+With support from the USAID’s Bureau for Humanitarian Assistance , winning PSAid entries are great resume and portfolio builders.
+Creative minds, communication masters, advertising gurus and journalism experts have supported this contest for years by serving as judges and advisors, lending their skills and experience to this important cause.

-And the icing on the cake: by educating Americans and promoting monetary donations for disaster relief, contestants play a critical role in improving the lives of disaster victims and the relief workers who support them.
+And the icing on the cake: By educating Americans and promoting monetary donations for disaster relief, contest participants play a critical role in improving the lives of disaster victims and the relief workers who support them.